Kateryna Volodko: 2016: Second Australian Open third round

 Bondarenko began clay-court season at the Charleston Open.
-In the first round, she upset 16th seed Misaki Doi, 4–6, 6–3, 6–1.
-In the second round, Bondarenko lost to qualifier Kristína Kučová, 6–0, 3–6, 3–6.
-Seeded seventh at the İstanbul Cup, Bondarenko defeated world No. 98, Olga Govortsova, in the first round 5–7, 6–3, 6–4.
-In the second round, she lost again to qualifier Kristína Kučová, 3–6, 6–1, 5–7.
-At the Madrid Open, Bondarenko lost in the first round of qualifying to Kateřina Siniaková, 6–4, 2–6, 2–6.
+In the first round, she upset 16th seed Misaki Doi.
+In the second round, Bondarenko lost to qualifier Kristína Kučová.
+Seeded seventh at the İstanbul Cup, Bondarenko defeated world No. 98, Olga Govortsova, in the first round.
+In the second round, she lost again to qualifier Kristína Kučová.
+At the Madrid Open, Bondarenko lost in the first round of qualifying to Kateřina Siniaková.
 Her final tournament before the French Open was the Internationaux de Strasbourg.
-In the first round, she beat world No. 54, Heather Watson, 6–3, 0–6, 6–1.
-In the second round, Bondarenko lost to 7th seed Elena Vesnina 4–6, 5–7.
-At the French Open, Bondarenko upset seventh seed Roberta Vinci in the first round, 6–1, 6–3.
-In the second round, she lost to world No. 39, Annika Beck, 6–4, 3–6, 5–7.
+In the first round, she beat world No. 54, Heather Watson.
+In the second round, Bondarenko lost to seventh seed Elena Vesnina.
+At the French Open, Bondarenko upset seventh seed Roberta Vinci in the first round.
+In the second round, she lost to world No. 39, Annika Beck.

 Bondarenko began her grass-court season by playing qualifying at the Birmingham Classic.
-She lost in the final round of qualifying to fifth seed and grass court specialist Tsvetana Pironkova, 7–5, 6–4.
-At the Eastbourne International, she qualified beating Carina Witthöft 7–6, 6–2, and Anett Kontaveit, 7–5, 1–6, 6–4.
-In the first round, she defeated world No. 38, Yulia Putintseva, 6–2, 4–6, 6–4.
-In the second round, Bondarenko upset sixth seed Svetlana Kuznetsova 2–6, 6–4, 7–5.
-In the third round, she lost to 12th seed and eventual champion Dominika Cibulková, 6–7, 3–6.
-At Wimbledon, Bondarenko lost in the first round to 27th seed CoCo Vandeweghe, 2–6, 6–7.
+She lost in the final round of qualifying to fifth seed and grass-court specialist Tsvetana Pironkova.
+At the Eastbourne International, she qualified by beating Carina Witthöft and Anett Kontaveit.
+In the first round of the main draw, she defeated world No. 38, Yulia Putintseva in three sets4.
+In the second, Bondarenko upset sixth seed Svetlana Kuznetsova.
+In the third round, she lost to 12th seed and eventual champion Dominika Cibulková.
+At Wimbledon, Bondarenko lost in the first round to 27th seed CoCo Vandeweghe.